Getting Started Planning a Town Hall Meeting

 Each year, community-based organizations including our national partners, community and youth-led coalitions, colleges, and universities nationwide, host events to mobilize their communities to prevent underage drinking.
 Since 2006, more than 8,000 SAMHSA-supported Town Hall Meetings have been held across the country.

 Every two years, SAMHSA distributes planning stipends to organizations recommended by the National Prevention Network and other national partners to help local hosts increase the impact of their events.
-Organizations can plan, host, and register any of their underage drinking events during the stipend cycle years and the off years.
+The next registration period for planning stipends will open in late 2017 for events being held in 2018.

 It’s easy to get involved.
 Register today.